Chenopodiaceae [FNA4, HC]

 Growth Duration: Annual

-Distribution: Occurring along the southern border of Washington; southern British Columbia to California and northern Nevada, east to Idaho; scattered in eastern half of U.S.
+Distribution: Occurring on both sides of the Cascades crest chiefly along the southern border of Washington; southern British Columbia to California and northern Nevada, east to Idaho; scattered in eastern half of U.S.

 Habitat: Sandy or gravelly soils, streambanks, waste areas, and other disturbed sites.